An LGBTQ Welcoming Congregation

 UUCSJS completed the workshops and education in 2000 and 2001, followed by a vote by the congregation in which every voice was heard.
 Since then we have participated in gay pride events, devoted Sunday Services to LGBTQ issues, held Transgender Day of Remembrance memorials, and sponsored LGBTQ support groups which meet in our building.

 We also sponsor an Interweave group that meets every third Sunday for fellowship and activism.
-Visit their page, or find them on Facebook at Interweave of the South Jersey Shore.
+Visit their page, or find them on Facebook at Interweave South Jersey.
 In addition, we sponsor a support group that meets every third Tuesday at 6:30 PM at our center.
 All are welcome to drop in!

 In 2006, we invited Marc Adams of Heartstrong as a guest speaker at a Sunday Service.
 At the time, we were renting space at the Catholic Campus Ministry Center at Richard Stockton College.
 Some members of the Knights of Columbus did not like this, and on November 3, a lawyer for the Diocese of Camden communicated to UUCSJS that our lease for rental of the Campus Catholic Ministry Center was null and void and that we would not be allowed in the building Sunday morning.
 A direct response by the lawyer for the UUCSJS caused the Diocese to modify their position and allow use of the facility that Sunday.
 (Ironically, Marc Adams was ill and was not able to deliver his message November 5.)